-Anyway, today I’m sharing two different ways to prepare spaghetti squash – either in the microwave, or in the oven.
+Anyway, today I’m sharing how to cook spaghetti squash two different ways – either in the microwave, or in the oven.

 Either way you choose to cook it, spaghetti squash rocks, so bake some or nuke some today!
 And hum a few bars of “Do Re Me” together with me, will you please?
 I don’t want to be alone in my Sound of Music weirdness.

 Prep the spaghetti squash

 With a very sharp knife, lop off the top or bottom of the squash so that it will stand flat and secure on your cutting board.